marcosvictor0/marcosvictor0/README.md

 - 🌱 I’m currently learning :  Html, Css, JavaScript, TypeScript e Angular
 - 👯 I’m looking to collaborate on : Front-End Projects
-- 🤔 I’m looking for help with : JavaScript and React
+- 🤔 I’m looking for help with : JavaScript and Angular
 - 💬 Ask me about : Technology, games, studies and anime
 - 📫 How to reach me: access the links below.